adarshraj99/Linux/File_operations.md

 syntax:`cp a.txt b.txt`.
 Here contents of a.txt is copied and a new file b.txt is created with same contents.
 If b.txt pre-existed, operation will ask for confirmation to overwrite b.txt or might fail.

 syntax: `cp Src_file1 Src_file2 Src_file3 Dest_directory` .
-Here, all source files copied to a destination directory.
+Here, all source files copied to a destination directory. ex: `cp file.txt /mnt/foldername/folder`

 syntax: `cp -R Src_directory Dest_directory` copying directories.

 syntax: `cp -f [Source_file] [Destination_file]` force copy.
 If is used if used lacks permission to write in destination file/Directory.
 This deletes the destination file/Directory if needed.